 Canon RF 50mm F1.8 STM: Image Quality

-With the lens not yet supported by a lens profile in Adobe Camera Raw or Lightroom Classic at the time of testing, my analysis of its optical performance was based on lens aberration corrections being turned on in-camera and no profile being applied in software.
+At the time of testing, the lens was not yet supported by a lens profile in Adobe Camera Raw or Lightroom Classic, and therefore my analysis of its optical performance was based on lens aberration corrections being turned on in-camera and no profile being applied in software.

-Centre sharpness at f/1.8 exceeds expectations for a lens that costs £219, however you’ll notice that sharpness at the periphery of the frame drops off considerably.
+Centre sharpness at f/1.8 exceeds expectations for a lens that costs so little, however you’ll notice that sharpness at the periphery of the frame drops off considerably.
 Stopping down to f/2 or f/2.8 has no major impact on centre sharpness, but edge sharpness is perceivably better.

 Shoot at f/4 and you’ll notice the corners get even sharper, with the sweet spot of edge-to-edge sharpness observed between f/5.6 and f/8.
 Diffraction softens fine detail a touch at f/16 and f/22.
 The sharpness the lens manages to resolve between f/4 and f/11 really can’t be grumbled at for the price.

 Vignetting and chromatic aberration were identified when inspecting images on the computer.
 Reduced brightness towards the periphery is obvious in real-world images at f/1.8 (as illustrated in the photograph of the Aston Martin above), however it does alleviate as you stop down, vanishing completely by f/4.